andreped/fast-stain-normalization/README.md

 ## Discussion

 After running ITK's implementation of Vahadane on other images, we found that the method was less robust than TS's implementation of Macenko.
-ITK seemed to crash often and produce errors on most images that contained either some noise or in scenarios where there were poor contrast between the colours, which might happen when looking at the tissue from a lower resolution level.
+ITK seemed to crash often and produce errors on most images that contained either some noise or in scenarios where there were poor contrast between the colours, which might happen when looking at the tissue from a lower resolution level or from patches with mostly glass.
 Hence, the best trade-off among the three might be TS' implementation of Macenko as it is robust, fast, and provides suitable normalization performance [(see here for reference)](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7460968).

 ## Conclusion